Older Driver Safety Research

 Funding: National Institute on Aging; Eunice Kennedy Shriver National Institute for Child Health and Development

 - Older Adult Drivers and Prescription Medication Use

-CIRP is partnering with researchers from Brown University School of Public Health to answer a wide array of medication-related questions in regard to older driver safety.
+CIRP is partnering with researchers from the Brown University School of Public Health to answer a wide array of medication-related questions in regard to older driver safety.
 Although many believe that prescription medication use in older adults is a leading cause of motor vehicle crashes (MVCs), data are scarce and controversy remains on the effects of medications on older adults and their crash risk.
 A major barrier to this progress has been the lack of detailed linked data on MVCs, prescription drug use, and age-related medical conditions.
 To close this gap, the researchers are linking detailed licensing and crash histories from over 2.3 million licensed drivers ages 65 and older to rich clinical and prescription medication data using the New Jersey Safety and Health Outcomes Data Warehouse.

 Funding: Brown University Office of the Vice President Research Seed Award